Rewriting systems, plain groups, and geodetic graphs: Embedded circuits in geodetic graphs

 Since $\Gamma$ is geodetic, $u_1$ is the unique level-1 vertex adjacent to $u_2$.
 It follows that $u_3$ is in level 2 or level 3.
 Similarly, $v_3$ is in level 2 or level 3.
 The result is proved if we can show that $u_3$ and $v_3$ cannot both be in level 2.

-\textit{Claim 2:} At least one of $u_3,v_3$ is in level 3.
-Suppose that $u_3$ and $v_3$ are both in level 2.
+\textit{Claim 2:} At least one of $u_3,v_3$ is in level 3.\\ Suppose that $u_3$ and $v_3$ are both in level 2.
 Let $u'_1$ be the unique vertex in level 1 that is adjacent to $u_3$; let $v'_1$ be the unique vertex in level 1 that is adjacent to $v_3$.
-If $\rho$ visits $u'_1$, then $u'_1 = v_1$ (otherwise we could take the edge from $u'_1$ to 1 in one of two directions around $\rho$ and have a shorter embedded circuit of diameter at least three).
-We consider cases based on whether or not $u'_1 = v_1$ and/or $v'_1 = u_1$.
-In each case we exhibit an embedded circuit that visits 1 and a vertex in level 3 and is shorter than $\rho$.
+If $\rho$ does not visit $u'_1$, then replacing the subpath $1,u_1,u_2,u_3$ by the path $1,u_1',u_3$ yields a shorter embedded circuit of diameter at least three, contradicting our choice of $\rho$.
+Therefore $\rho$ visits $u'_1$.
+If $u'_1 \neq v_1$, then either $1, v_1, \dots u_1',1$ or $1, u_1, \dots, u_1', 1$ is an embedded circuit of diameter at least 3, contradicting our choice of $\rho$.
+Thus $u'_1 = v_1$.
+By a symmetric argument, we also have $v_1'=u_1$, and we are now in the situation shown in Figure~\ref{fig:length3geod}.